thephoeron/silver-sword/docs/index.md

 *Note*: access to D-Wave's Python Pack for adiabatic quantum computer energy programming is limited to registered developers, and registration for the D-Wave Developer Portal is now closed.

-For more information, please see [the D-Wave Developer Portal](http://www.dwavesys.com/en/dev-portal.html).
+For more information on D-Wave Systems, adiabatic quantum computer energy programming, and the D-Wave Python Pack, please see [the D-Wave Developer Portal](http://www.dwavesys.com/en/dev-portal.html).

 Getting Started
 ---------------